-Outside of their native tropical environments, peace lilies are most often seen as houseplants.
 If desired, you can move them to an outdoor space like a patio or balcony during the summer months; however, they should be brought back indoors before temperatures start to drop.
 Peace lilies are highly sensitive to cold, and lower temperatures can damage the plant.

 Peace lilies grow at a moderate rate, taking at least three years to reach maturity.
 When you get a new one, you’ll have some time to find the best spot in your home, which should either be one that can accommodate the plant’s mature size or one you can easily move it from when your peace lily needs more room to grow.